 - TIP our servers and bartenders please.
 These young women and men work very hard providing you the best service possible whether it is a $10 check or $400 check, please tip accordingly.

 - Like many establishments, we reserve the right to add automatic gratuity to parties dependent on size. bar ONE adds 15% gratuity to checks for parties of 3-10 and 18% to larger parties.

 That’s just a sampling of he complaints all over the Internet.
 Despite the “free valet parking” apparently one pays a $10 required tip to the valet.
-One has to wait for the valet at times and this wait is deducted from your table time if you arrive on time for your reservation.
+One has to wait for the valet at times.
+This wait is deducted from your table time even if you arrive on time for your reservation.
 The list goes on.

 Suffice it to say, I don’t think Peter is making money on this latest enterprise.
 I imagine the whole place will be shut down within a year.
 Would you still go if you came to Atlanta just for the experience?
-There is a viewing party every Sunday night where, if you can get a table during the show, you can experience both overpriced liquor and poor service in addition to the entertainment of being in the same room with Peter and Cynthia while the TV shows the unsettling “reality” of their “marriage.”
+There is a viewing party every Sunday night where, if you can get a table during the show, you can experience both overpriced liquor and poor service.
+In addition you are provided the entertainment of being in the same room with Peter and Cynthia while the TV shows the unsettling “reality” of their “marriage.”
 Are you in?